-The Scottish Government has provided LDP Guidance to be considered alongside the guidance for Health & Social Care Partnerships on strategic commissioning and Scotland's spending plans and draft budget for 2016-17.
-It should also be considered within the context of wider health & social care policy developments outlined above.
-The guidance has stressed the importance that Health and Social Care Integration Partnerships are involved in the preparation of LDPs.
+The Scottish Government provided LDP Guidance to be considered alongside the guidance for Health & Social Care Partnerships on strategic commissioning and Scotland's spending plans and budget for 2016-17.
+The draft LDP was previously considered by the Clackmannanshire and Stirling and Falkirk IJBs.